 Harry Knifton

-Harry Knifton was born in November 1894 at Red Hill Farm, Makeney, Milford, the third child of James and Sarah Helen Knifton.
+Harry Knifton was born on 27th November 1894 at Red Hill Farm, Makeney, Derbyshire, the third child of James and Sarah Helen Knifton.
 He was baptised at Holy Trinity Church, Milford, on 6th January 1895.

 Harry grew up at Red Hill Farm and attended school in Duffield.
 He also attended Sunday School at Milford Church, and in 1905 he was presented with the novel John Halifax, Gentleman by Dinak Craik.